 Pamphlets were a significant form of publication in the 19th Century and they can complement other publications such as books, newspapers and periodicals.
 They were often published by individuals, parties or pressure groups with strongly held views, so they can be particularly valuable in aiding our understanding of the debates of their age.

-Digital collection of books, journals, newspapers, and other print materials scanned by member libraries (including many of the largest research libraries in the US).
-Coverage: Ca. 1500 to present
+Books, journals, newspapers, and other print materials scanned by member libraries (including many of the largest research libraries in the US).
+Publication dates: Ca. 1500 to present

 Collection is full text searchable.
 Materials in the public domain are available for reading online.
 Copyrighted materials are not available in full text, but often indicate page numbers where words occur.
 Includes many US government documents. hathi trust